The 10 Best Free Field Service Management Software in 2026

 Is there free open source field service management software?

 Yes.
-Odoo (community edition) and Budibase are both genuinely open source and free to self-host.
-Odoo includes a dedicated field service module alongside CRM, invoicing, and inventory management - making it the stronger option if you need an integrated business suite, not just scheduling.
-Both require developer time to set up and maintain, which is the real cost to factor in when comparing them against hosted free tiers.
+Odoo (Community Edition, LGPLv3) and Budibase (GPL v3) are both genuinely open source and free to self-host.
+Odoo includes a dedicated Field Service module alongside CRM, invoicing, and inventory, which makes it the stronger option if you need an integrated business suite rather than just scheduling.
+Both require developer time to set up and maintain, which is the real cost to factor in against hosted free tiers.

 What free field service management software works best for small businesses?

 For teams under 10 people, Shifton Service and Connecteam offer the most practical free tiers.
-ServiceM8 is a solid pick for solo operators or two-person trades crews.
-The right choice depends on your main pain point - dispatch and scheduling, team communication, or invoicing and payment collection.
+ServiceM8 is a solid pick for solo operators or two-person trade crews, with a free plan covering 30 jobs a month.
+The right choice depends on your main pain point – dispatch and scheduling, team communication, or invoicing and payment collection.

-What features should I look for in free field service software?
+What features should I look for in a free field service app?

 Work order management, mobile technician access, scheduling and dispatch, and integrations with your existing accounting software are the non-negotiables.
-GPS tracking and customer portal features are often restricted to paid tiers, so verify before committing.
-Offline mobile functionality matters if your technicians regularly work in low-connectivity environments - check whether the app syncs in the background or requires a manual upload.
+GPS tracking and customer portal features are sometimes restricted to paid tiers, so verify before committing.
+Offline mobile functionality matters if your technicians regularly work in low-connectivity environments – check whether the app syncs in the background or needs a manual upload.

 How is free field service software different from paid options?

-Free tiers limit user count, active jobs, or advanced features like GPS tracking, detailed analytics, and automated invoicing workflows.
-Paid plans also include priority support, which matters when a scheduling tool goes down mid-day during peak hours.
-Most service businesses outgrow free tiers within 12-24 months - not because the tools break, but because job volume and headcount grow past the plan limits.
+Free tiers limit user count, monthly jobs, or advanced features like GPS tracking, detailed analytics, and automated invoicing.
+Paid plans also add priority support, which matters when a scheduling tool goes down mid-day during peak hours.
+Most service businesses outgrow free tiers within 12-24 months – not because the tools break, but because job volume and headcount grow past the plan limits.

 Start making changes today!